Skip to main content

 • Establish the connection between new employees and their buddies

-• Distribute feedback surveys about the onboarding process
+• Distribute feedback surveys about the onboarding process.

-3 Downsides Of Manual Employee Onboarding
+Challenges of Manual Employee Onboarding

 If you haven't done it in a while but you're preparing for an upcoming tsunami of new hires, this is what you must avoid: